Chapter 6 Calculating Control Limits

 xlab = 'Month')

-On average the mortality is 21%, and all data points are within the control limits.
-As with U charts, the control limits vary depending on the size of the denominator.
+The average mortality is 21%, and all data points fall within the control limits.
+As with the U chart, the control limits vary with the size of the denominator.

 6.4 Measurement data

-For this section we will use a data set on response times for grade 2 caesarean sections, that is, the time (in minutes) it took from the decision to perform a C-section to the baby was delivered.
-The goal is to keep the response times below 30 minutes.
+For this section, we use a dataset on response times for grade 2 caesarean sections, that is, the time in minutes from the decision to perform the caesarean section until the baby was delivered.
+The aim is to keep this delay below 30 minutes.

-The csect data frame contains the date and time, the month, and the number of minutes from decision to delivery for 208 grade 2 section over a two-year period.
+The csect data frame contains the date and time, the month, and the number of minutes from decision to delivery for 208 grade 2 caesarean sections over a two-year period.

 # read raw data